Take a behind-the-scenes look at your business partners. We set out the key facts on due diligence for you.

 What is checked?

-The check covers existing and potential business partners and their subcontractors and the individuals with responsibility to act.
+The risk and compliance check covers existing and potential business partners and their subcontractors and the individuals with responsibility to act.
 The investigation includes:

 What is being checked?

 Both existing and potential business partners and their subcontractors as well as the responsible persons are assessed and reviewed.
 Among other things: